-7 Reading Mercury 8/8/1874.
-The wheat had been grown by Deller from a single grain dropped by the Prince of Wales in Reading in 1870.
+7 Reading Mercury 2/7/1870 and 8/8/1874.
+The wheat had been grown by Deller from a single grain dropped by the Prince of Wales at an event in Reading in 1870.
+About one acre of wheat at Sandringham resulted from this single grain, which Deller had planted and nurtured.
+Known as "Masonic Pedigree Wheat".
+Information from Brian Sylvester.
+Masonic record 19/9/1874.